 - Withdrawal during the semester can affect academic progress and, if applicable, financial aid eligibility.

-- When withdrawal from a specific course or from the College is necessary after the third week of class, students must file an official withdrawal form, signed by the instructor or the instructor’s representative, and submit it to the Registrar’s Office.
+- If withdrawal from a course (or from the College) is necessary after the third week of class, students can do so directly using their CUNYfirst account.
 Without following this procedure, students are not certified as having withdrawn officially from the College or from a course, and will receive the failing grade of WU.